tylerlwsmith/pi-in-the-end/README.md

 - If the midi device is disconnected while the app is running, the application has no way of reconnecting when the device is plugged back in.
 - Multiple midi channels on the same interface will all be collapsed into a single stream of notes.
 - The current implementation only supports listening on one device.
+- The Python `playsound` library requires an enormous number of dependencies on a headless Pi.
+It may be worth replacing with `pygame` as outlined in [Jeff Geerling's article](https://www.jeffgeerling.com/blog/2022/playing-sounds-python-on-raspberry-pi).

 ## Running tests